Alaska Eviction Notice Templates (6)

 Step 5 – Eviction Hearing

-The Summons notifies the tenant when the eviction hearing will take place.
-The tenant must appear before the judge or else they will most certainly rule in favor of the landlord and the tenant will be ordered to vacate the premises.
-If the tenant does appear, they may plead their case before the judge.
-The judge will decide who is in the right and will either demand the tenant hand over possession of the rental unit, or they will allow them to remain on the property.
+The Summons (CIV-105) notifies the tenant when the eviction hearing will take place.
+On that date, the judge will decide who is in the right and will either demand the tenant hand over possession of the rental unit or they will allow them to remain on the property.

 Step 6 – Damages Claim (If Applicable)

-If the landlord files a damages claim in their complaint as well as judgment for possession, the tenant has twenty (20) days from the date of service to answer the Complaint.
-If the tenant intends to file an answer, they will need to complete form Answer to F.E.D.
+If the landlord’s complaint asks for damages (compensation) as well as a Judgment for Possession, the tenant has 20 days from the date of service to answer the Complaint.
+The tenant will need to complete and file the Answer to F.E.D.
 Complaint (CIV-735).
-If they file an answer, a damages claim trial will be set.
-If they do not file an answer, the landlord can request a default judgment from the judge (Default Judgment (CIV-745)).
-Once executed, this document demands that the tenant vacate the property on the date recorded on the form.
+If they don’t file an answer, the landlord can request a default judgment from the judge (Default Judgment (CIV-745)).

-If the petitioner intends to recover damages from the defendant (rent, property damage, utilities, etc.), a trial must take place in order to determine the amount of money owed by the tenant.
+If the tenant answers the complaint for damages, a trial must take place to determine the amount of money the tenant owes, if any.
 In some courts, a trial date for a claim for damages will be set automatically.
 Otherwise, the landlord will have to file a Memorandum to set Civil Case for Trial (CIV-200).

-On the day of the trial, both parties must appear and be ready to present any appropriate testimony or provide witnesses.
+On the day of the trial, both parties can present testimony and call witnesses.
 The judge will enter a final judgment when they have collected all the necessary information.
-If the landlord wins, the tenant will be required to pay all money owed, which may include court costs, legal fees, and attorneys’ fees.
+If the landlord wins, the tenant will be required to pay all money owed, which may include court costs and attorneys’ fees.